Rosalie Mansion

 Rosalie Mansion is a historic pre-Civil War mansion and historic house museum in Natchez, Mississippi.
 Built in 1823, it was a major influence on Antebellum architecture in the greater region, inspiring many of Natchez's grand Greek Revival mansions.
 During the American Civil War, it served as U.S. Army headquarters for the Natchez area from July 1863 on.
 It was designated a National Historic Landmark in 1989.

 Description

-Rosalie is located southwest of Natchez's downtown area, overlooking the Mississippi River at the junction of Orleans and South Broadway Streets.
+Rosalie is located southwest of Natchez's downtown, overlooking the Mississippi River at the intersection of Orleans and South Broadway Streets.
 It is a cubical three-story brick building with a truncated hip roof encircled by a low balustrade.
 Its front facade has a monumental four-column Tuscan portico with entablature and a gabled pediment with a semi-oval window at its center.
-Broad entrances in the center bay provide access to the house on the ground floor and a balcony on the second; both have double-leaf doors, sidelight windows, and semi-oval transom windows.
-A five-column portico extends across the center of the rear elevation, although it is covered by a flat roof without entablature.
+Broad entrances in the center bay provide access to the house on the ground floor and to a balcony on the second floor; both have double-leaf doors, sidelight windows, and semi-oval transom windows.
+A five-column portico extends across the center of the rear elevation, although a flat roof without an entablature covers it.